nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Unorganise a meet up `unorganise`

-If you wish to remove a scheduled meet ups from your [Scheduled Meet Up Panel](#scheduled-meet-up-panel), simply use the `unorganise` command.
+If you wish to remove a scheduled meet up from your [Scheduled Meet Up Panel](#scheduled-meet-up-panel), simply use the `unorganise` command.

 <div markdown="block" class="alert alert-info">